G. V. Prakash Kumar

-G. V. Prakash Kumar is an Indian music composer, playback singer, actor and producer known for his work in Tamil films and a few Telugu films as well.
-His first film was S Pictures' Veyil (2006) and he gained fame in Tamil films by the early 2010s.
-He made his debut in acting on 2015 through Darling.
-He has won one National Award and three Filmfare Awards in his film career.
+G. V. Prakash Kumar (born 13 June 1987) is an Indian music composer, playback singer, actor, and film producer who works mainly in Tamil cinema.

+He made his debut as a composer with S Pictures' Veyil (2006), and rose to prominence in the early 2010s.

+He made his acting debut in 2015 with Darling.

+He has won two National Film Awards, three Filmfare Awards, and three SIIMA Awards.

 Early life

-Prakash Kumar is the only son of G. Venkatesh and playback singer A. R. Reihana, who is the elder sister of music director A. R. Rahman.
-He also has a younger sister named Bhavani Sre, who is an actress and appeared in films such as Ka Pae Ranasingam and Paava Kadhaigal.
+Prakash Kumar is the son of G. Venkatesh and playback singer A. R. Reihana, who is the elder sister of music director A. R. Rahman.
+His sister Bhavani Sre is also in the film industry.

 Personal life

 Prakash married his schoolmate, singer Saindhavi, in 2013.
 The couple became parents to a daughter in 2020.

+On 13 May 2024, the couple announced their separation after 11 years of marriage.
+They officially divorced on 30 September 2025.